wp-plugins/get-post-content-shortcode/readme.txt

 `[post-content id="42" autop="false" shortcode="false"]`
 This gets the content of post 42 and does not call wpautop or do_shortcode on the content.

+`[post-content id="42" status="publish,future"]`
+This gets the content of post 42 only if the post_status is "publish" or "future".
+If you omit the status, it will default to "publish".

+The possible statuses are: publish, pending, draft, auto-draft, future, private, inherit, trash

 **Note:**
 The containing post may still have wpautop called on it's content.